Software-Reengineering/RePatch/README.md

 ## Running RePatch

+This section will get you through installation and execution of the RePatch tool.
+If you want to quickly reproduce the results in the paper without running the tool, kindly refer to "[Reproducing the Results in the Paper](#reproducing-the-results-in-the-paper)" section.

 You can run the **RePatch** tool using one of two approaches:

 1. **Locally on your machine**, or